 If you are 12 - 15, learn more.

-Everyone aged 12 to 15 will be offered a 1st dose of a COVID-19 vaccine (including people who turn 12 on the date of vaccination).
+Everyone aged 12 to 15 will be offered both does of the a COVID-19 vaccine (including people who turn 12 on the day of the first vaccination).
+At this time you will not be offered a booster.

 Your parents or guardians will get a letter or email with information about when the vaccine will be offered, and will be asked to give their consent.
 You are unable to get the vaccine without parental consent.